przemekgalazka/irmina/README.md

         @Override
         public void defineMocksAndSpies() {

-            define(Engine.class).annotated(Bmw.class).asMock();  // this will be injected as mock eventhoug its implementation is available in configuration
+            define(Engine.class).annotated(Bmw.class).asMock();  // this will be injected as mock even though its implementation is available in configuration
         }
     }
 ```